preparation & After Care

 one more thing…

-My personal preference is to not overwork or oversaturate the skin by trying to make the tattoo look super black and solid when you leave - I prefer to leave the tattoo looking textured and allow the linework to fill itself in over the next couple of months while the tattoo settles into your skin.
+My personal preference is to not overwork or oversaturate the skin by trying to make the tattoo look super black and solid when you leave - I prefer to leave the tattoo looking textured and allow the linework to fill itself in over the next few months while the tattoo settles into your skin.
 If any part of your markings need a little touch up after they have healed, I will gladly do that for you free of charge 🌞